 Local People (10/10)

 I have noticed that expatriates living within a country can have a different perspective of where they are living when compared to locally born people.
-Expatriates living in a place can perceive a heightened risk of threats whereas the locally born people tend to have a more realistic view.
-This does not apply to every country and the situation does vary but if sourcing information from a destination – try not to limit yourself to just expatriates when seeking travel advice.
+Expatriates living in a place can perceive a heightened risk of threats, whereas locally born people tend to have a more realistic view.
+This does not apply to every country, and the situation does vary, but if sourcing information from a destination – try not to limit yourself to just expatriates when seeking travel advice.